egrinstein/locformer/readme.md

 ## Pretrained models

 You can find the pretrained models in the `checkpoints` folder.
+You must also change the variables in `params.json` to point to the correct model and to use thee correct parameters as defined in the Configuration section above.

 ## Datasets

 * LOCATA [LOCATA challenge](https://www.locata.lms.tf.fau.de/).
 * TAU-NIGENS [TAU-NIGENS dataset](https://dcase.community/challenge2021/task-sound-event-localization-and-detection#:~:text=The%20TAU%2DNIGENS%20Spatial%20Sound,seen%20from%20the%20recording%20position).
-After downloading, run the preprocessing script `python -m datasets.preprocess_tau_nigens_dataset` to generate the dataset in the correct format.
+After downloading and extracting the files metadata_dev.zip, mic_dev.z01, mic_dev.zip and mic_eval.zip, run the preprocessing script `python -m datasets.preprocess_tau_nigens_dataset` to generate the dataset in the correct format.
 Set the variable `path_tau_nigens_preprocessed` to the path of the output preprocessed dataset in `params.json`.